airbytehq/airbyte/docs/understanding-airbyte/configuring-airbyte.md

 5. `WORKSPACE_ROOT` - Defines the Airbyte workspace directory.
 Applies only to Docker, and is present in Kubernetes for backward compatibility.

 #### Secrets
 1. `SECRET_STORE_GCP_PROJECT_ID` - Defines the GCP Project to store secrets in.
+Alpha support.
 2. `SECRET_STORE_GCP_CREDENTIALS` - Define the JSON credentials used to read/write Airbyte Configuration to Google Secret Manager.
 These credentials must have Secret Manager Read/Write access.
+Alpha support.
 3. `SECRET_PERSISTENCE_TYPE` - Defines the Secret Persistence type.
 Defaults to NONE.
 Set to GOOGLE_SECRET_MANAGER to use Google Secret Manager.
 Set to TESTING_CONFIG_DB_TABLE to use the database as a test.
+Alpha support.
+Undefined behavior will result if this is turned on and then off.

 #### Database
 1. `DATABASE_USER` - Define the Jobs Database user.
 2. `DATABASE_PASSWORD` - Define the Jobs Database password.
 3. `DATABASE_URL` - Define the Jobs Database url in the form of jdbc:postgresql://${DATABASE_HOST}:${DATABASE_PORT/${DATABASE_DB}.
 Do not include username or password.
-4. `JOBS_DATABASE_MINIMUM_FLYWAY_MIGRATION_VERSION` - Define the minimum flyway migration version the Jobs Database must be at.
-If this is not satisfied, applications will not successfully connect.
-5. `JOBS_DATABASE_INITIALIZATION_TIMEOUT_MS` - Define the total time to wait for the Jobs Database to be initialized.
+4. `JOBS_DATABASE_INITIALIZATION_TIMEOUT_MS` - Define the total time to wait for the Jobs Database to be initialized.
 This includes migrations.
-6. `CONFIG_DATABASE_USER` - Define the Configs Database user.
+5. `CONFIG_DATABASE_USER` - Define the Configs Database user.
 Defaults to the Jobs Database user if empty.
-7. `CONFIG_DATABASE_PASSWORD` - Define the Configs Database password.
+6. `CONFIG_DATABASE_PASSWORD` - Define the Configs Database password.
 Defaults to the Jobs Database password if empty.
-8. `CONFIG_DATABASE_URL` - Define the Configs Database url in the form of jdbc:postgresql://${DATABASE_HOST}:${DATABASE_PORT/${DATABASE_DB}.
+7. `CONFIG_DATABASE_URL` - Define the Configs Database url in the form of jdbc:postgresql://${DATABASE_HOST}:${DATABASE_PORT/${DATABASE_DB}.
 Defaults to the Jobs Database url if empty.
-9. `CONFIG_DATABASE_MINIMUM_FLYWAY_MIGRATION_VERSION` - Define the minimum flyway migration version the Configs Database must be at.
-If this is not satisfied, applications will not successfully connect.
-10. `CONFIG_DATABASE_INITIALIZATION_TIMEOUT_MS` - Define the total time to wait for the Configs Database to be initialized.
+8. `CONFIG_DATABASE_INITIALIZATION_TIMEOUT_MS` - Define the total time to wait for the Configs Database to be initialized.
 This includes migrations.
-11. `RUN_DATABASE_MIGRATION_ON_STARTUP` - Define if the Bootloader should run migrations on start up.
+9. `RUN_DATABASE_MIGRATION_ON_STARTUP` - Define if the Bootloader should run migrations on start up.

 #### Airbyte Services
 1. `TEMPORAL_HOST` - Define the url where Temporal is hosted at.
 Please include the port.
 Airbyte services use this information.